AgoraIO-Community/SFTechWeek-2025-Hackathon/README.md

 the backbone of your agents, integrate ElevenLabs for realistic and expressive speech, bring your agent to life with HeyGen’s lifelike video avatars, and deploy your frontend with Appwrite’s all-in-one open-source development platform.

+The Agora Hackathon kicks off on Monday, October 6 at 6 PM Pacific Time and runs until Thursday, October 9 at 3 PM Pacific Time.
+No submissions will be accepted after 3 PM on Thursday.

 This repository serves as the central hub for hackathon submissions and resources.

 ## **Theme: Beyond Voice—Agents That Do More**